alchandia/cdktf-aws/README.md

 # CDKTF-AWS

-A CDK for Terraform application in Python.
+A CDK for Terraform application in Python that runs a nginx container on AWS ECS.

 Some context:
 - Developed in Ubuntu 20.04 LTS